Interview with Prof. Dr. Malte Brettel

 How does your experience as an entrepreneur translate into the classroom?

 Prof. Brettel: In my courses, I always try to bring in my experience as an entrepreneur.
 I also get students to work on real challenges from start-ups in Aachen, trying to give them a real glimpse of what life as an entrepreneur is actually like.

 On a more abstract level, I think it’s very important to learn beyond disciplinary boundaries.
 For example, I have a background in both engineering and business administration and that has helped me a lot in my own ventures.
 While I could understand the basic gist of new technologies, I had also picked up the management skills to develop these technologies into a business model.
 So I think that a degree focused on both management and engineering is a great combination for potential entrepreneurs.

 Can entrepreneurship actually be learned?

-You want to know more about our brand new M.Sc.
-Technology Entrepreneurship (TENT)?
+You want to know more about our award-winning blended-learning Master Management and Engineering program in Technology, Innovation, Marketing and Entrepreneurship (MME TIME)?
 Please follow this link.

 Prof. Dr. Malte Brettel

 Innovation and Entrepreneurship